Finite rate distributed weight-balancing and average consensus over digraphs: Auxiliary Results for Theorem

 \begin{IEEEbiography} [{ }]{Nicolo Michelusi}(S'09, M'13, SM'18) received the B.Sc. (with honors), M.Sc. (with honors) and Ph.D. degrees from the University of Padova, Italy, in 2006, 2009 and 2013, respectively, and the M.Sc. degree in Telecommunications Engineering from the Technical University of Denmark in 2009, as part of the T.I.M.E. double degree program.
 He was a post-doctoral research fellow at the Ming-Hsieh Department of Electrical Engineering, University of Southern California, USA, in 2013-2015.
 He is currently an Assistant Professor at the School of Electrical and Computer Engineering at Purdue University, IN, USA.
 His research interests lie in the areas of 5G wireless networks, millimeter-wave communications, stochastic optimization, distributed optimization.
 Dr. Michelusi serves as Associate Editor for the IEEE Transactions on Wireless Communications, and as a reviewer for several IEEE Transactions. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Gesualdo Scutari} (S'05-M'06-SM'11) received the Electrical Engineering and Ph.D. degrees (both with honors) from the University of Rome ``La Sapienza,'' Rome, Italy, in 2001 and 2005, respectively.
-He is the Thomas and Jane Schmidt Rising Star Associate Professor with the School of Industrial Engineering, Purdue University, West Lafayette, IN, USA; and he is the scientific director for the area of Big-Data Analytics at the Cyber Center and the thrust leader for Optimization at the CRISP Center at Purdue University.
+He is the Thomas and Jane Schmidt Rising Star Associate Professor with the School of Industrial Engineering, Purdue University, West Lafayette, IN, USA.
 He had previously held several research appointments, namely, at the University of California at Berkeley, Berkeley, CA, USA; Hong Kong University of Science and Technology, Hong Kong; and University of Illinois at Urbana-Champaign, Urbana, IL, USA.
 His research interests include continuous and distributed optimization, equilibrium programming, and their applications to signal processing and machine learning.
-He is a Senior Area Editor of the IEEE Transactions On Signal Processing and an Associate Editor of the IEEE Transactions on Signal and Information Processing over Networks; he served as an Associate Editor of the IEEE Transactions on Signal Processing and the IEEE Signal Processing Letters.
+He is a Senior Area Editor of the IEEE Transactions On Signal Processing and an Associate Editor of Siam J. on Optimization; he served as an Associate Editor of the IEEE Transactions on Signal and Information Processing over Networks; the IEEE Transactions on Signal Processing, and the IEEE Signal Processing Letters.

 He served on the IEEE Signal Processing Society Technical Committee on Signal Processing for Communications (SPCOM).
 He was the recipient of the 2006 Best Student Paper Award at the IEEE ICASSP 2006, the 2013 NSF CAREER Award, the 2015 Anna Maria Molteni Award for Mathematics and Physics, and the 2015 IEEE Signal Processing Society Young Author Best Paper Award. \end{IEEEbiography}